Elyce Lin-Gracey: 2024–25 season: World Junior bronze

-Lin-Gracey opened her season by winning silver the 2024 CS Cranberry Cup International behind teammate, Sarah Everhardt, scoring a personal best total score by almost twenty points.
+Lin-Gracey opened her season by winning silver at the 2024 CS Cranberry Cup International behind teammate Sarah Everhardt, scoring a personal best total score by almost twenty points.
 At the 2024 CS Nebelhorn Trophy, Lin-Gracey won the gold medal ahead of reigning World silver medalist, Isabeau Levito, scoring personal bests in all competition segments, including a free skate score that was sixteen points higher than her previous personal best.

 On the 2024–25 Grand Prix circuit, Lin-Gracey was initially only assigned to compete at 2024 Skate America after being selected as a host pick.
 However, in early October, she was soon announced to have been assigned to compete at 2024 Skate Canada International due to Finnish skater Nella Pelkonen withdrawing from the event.
 Lin-Gracey finished sixth at Skate America and seventh at Skate Canada International.

 In January, Lin-Gracey competed at the 2025 U.S. National Figure Skating Championships in Wichita, Kansas, where she finished in eighth place.